cristianglezm/AntFarm/README.md

 Documentation
 ===

-The documentation can be found on "doc" or be generated with doxyfile(its need to be configured)
+The documentation can be found on "doc" or be generated with doxygen(it needs to be configured)